-Notwithstanding the Regulations, Falcon's exploration right application may not result in the award of an exploration licence.
+The delays with both the technical regulations and the fiscal terms may not result in the award of an exploration licence.
 This eventuality could have a material adverse effect on the Group's business, prospects, financial condition and results of operations.